Next-generation Usability Testing

 4. What will happen during the research session?

-Students will be in a one-on-one or small group setting with an interviewer either in-person or remotely.
+Students will be in a one-on-one or small group setting with an interviewer either remotely online or in-person.
 After introductions and some simple instructions, students will be asked to complete a series of tasks on a tablet.
 As they work, the interviewer may have questions about how well the system is working or about their general experience completing the tasks.

 5. How long will the research session last?

-The session will last no more than 90 minutes.
+The session will last no more than 60 minutes for 4th graders and no more than 90 minutes for 8th graders.

 6. Will you keep information confidential?